OpenLiberty/liberty-arquillian/liberty-remote/README.md

 This `DeployableContainer` has been tested with the latest two releases of Open Liberty and WebSphere Liberty.
 Requires Java EE 8 or below.

-For Jakarta EE 9 projects, check out the documentation [here](JakartaEE9_README.md).
+For Jakarta EE 9 and 10 projects, check out the documentation [here](JakartaEE9_README.md).

 **Prerequisite Configuration**